 I can't stop with just one of these delicious Irish scones, they are just too good!

-The first things you may be wondering is what are Irish scones and how are they different than a traditional scone?
+The first thing you may be wondering is what are Irish scones and how are they different than a traditional English or American scone?
 Everywhere in the world makes there scones different and each person makes there's just a bit different too.

 An Irish scone differs from an English scone (or an American scone) in a few ways.
 There is usually more sugar in the batter and sometimes sprinkled on top, the Irish butter and the use of raisins.

-Let's get one thing straight, these are not dry, overly floured scones, these are soft, buttery and melt in your mouth.
+Let's get one thing straight, these are not dry or overly floured scones.
+This Irish scone recipe makes soft, buttery and melt in your mouth scones.

 While one person may make Irish scones one way, another person could make it completely different.
 I like to think there's no right or wrong, since cooking is an expression.

 There is one thing that everyone can agree on though, using Irish butter.

 My guess is you have almost everything you need to make the Irish scones already in your pantry and fridge.

 You will need some Irish butter and the most commonly sold will be Kerrygold, which most grocery stores have.
 Look for the gold packaging in the butter section.